aekultur/DSA210-Project/README.md

 Organize time-series data such that it is ready for study.

 **Exploratory Data Analysis (EDA)**
-- Summarize important trends by means of descriptive statistical analysis.
+- Summarize important trends using descriptive statistical analysis.

 - Find links among grocery prices, inflation, and exchange rates.